Battling addiction and ready for treatment?

 - Dental issues (“meth mouth”)

 How Meth Contributes to Violent Crime

 There is some evidence that methamphetamine use is correlated to violent crimes.
-Although the evidence is not necessarily conclusive, it is still important to note that there may be a worrisome connection between meth-use and violence.
+Although the evidence is not necessarily conclusive, it is still important to note that meth use and violence may have a worrisome connection.

 - A study from 2009 showed that the odds of committing a homicide were nearly nine times greater for methamphetamine users.